-- a) The applicant's Engineer shall confirm there are no easement restrictions preventing the construction of the improvements. - b) The applicant shall provide a Drainage, Conservation, Maintenance and Access Easement in favor of Plainsboro Township and the County of Middlesex for the stormwater management systems.
-The deed of easement and metes and bounds description shall be subject to the review and approval of the Township Attorney and Township Engineer.
-A computer printout closure report shall be submitted for the easement. - c) In accordance with the NJDEP Stormwater Management BMP Manual - Chapter 8, an Operations & Maintenance Manual shall be provided for all stormwater management measures proposed on-site. - d) The Maintenance Plan and any future revisions shall be recorded upon the deed of record for the property on which the maintenance described in the maintenance plan must be undertaken.
+- a) The applicant's engineer has confirmed there are no easement restrictions preventing the construction of the improvements. - b) The applicant has agreed to provide a blanket Drainage, Conservation, Maintenance, and Access Easement in favor of Plainsboro Township and the County of Middlesex for the stormwater management systems as a condition of approval.
+The deed of easement shall be subject to the review and approval of the Township Attorney and Township Engineer. - c) In accordance with the NJDEP Stormwater Management BMP Manual - Chapter 8, an Operations & Maintenance Manual has been provided for all stormwater management measures proposed on-site.

+- d) The applicant has agreed that the Maintenance Plan and any future revisions shall be recorded upon the deed of record for the property on which the maintenance described in the maintenance plan must be undertaken as a condition of approval.
 The form of which shall be approved by the Township Attorney prior to recording the same with the Middlesex County Clerk's Office per Section 85-28 J.